vrodriguezf/TII-2017/README.md

 2. Path of the JSON file containing the information of the OP to use.
 See an example of this information file in `resources/OPInfo/TII_ENGINE_BAY_OVERHEATING.json`

+### Run configuration GUI

+This is the main file inherited from the PetriNet Simulator [PetriNetSim](https://github.com/zamzam/PetriNetSim).